anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 </hero-tutorial>

+This guide presents a recommended approach for labs new to cloud computing to set up billing on AnVIL.
+It enables detailed cloud cost accounting, provides users feedback on the costs of their analyses, and reduces the opportunity for unexpected cloud compute costs.

 While there are many ways to configure a lab, the approach described here prioritizes fine-grained monitoring, reporting, and alerting over ease of setup and restricts who can create and share Terra workspaces with a lab manager or other trusted individual.

-This approach is recommended for labs new to cloud computing.
-It enables detailed cloud cost accounting, provides users feedback on the costs of their analyses, and reduces the opportunity for unexpected cloud compute costs.

 <hero>For additional information and approaches see [Best practices for managing shared team costs](https://support.terra.bio/hc/en-us/articles/360047235151-Best-practices-for-managing-shared-team-costs).</hero>

-### Goals of this guide
+## Goals of this Guide

 * Provide a conceptual overview of cloud billing in Terra and GCP.
-* Describe a recommended approach for lab billing configuration.
+* Describe how to implement a recommended setup for lab billing.
-* Show you how to set up and use the recommended billing configuration.
+* Identify choices you can make to customize your lab setup to your needs.
 * Show you how to monitor cloud spending.
-* Identify choices you can make to customize your lab setup to your needs or specific situation.
 * Capture Google’s promotional $300 getting started credits.

-### Overview

-This guide is organized into three main sections.

-**[Section 1:  Prerequisites](/learn/investigators/setting-up-lab-accounts#prerequisites)** - The first section provides an overview of the concepts, resources, and roles related to billing and account setup.

-**[Section 2: Lab Setup Design](/learn/investigators/setting-up-lab-accounts#lab-setup-design)** -  The second section describes the recommended setup design used by this guide and discusses the tradeoffs made and options to refine the setup for your specific needs.

-**[Section 3: Lab Setup Guide](/learn/investigators/setting-up-lab-accounts#lab-setup-guide)** -  The third section walks you through the steps necessary to implement the suggested lab setup.
-Along the way, we also present choices to help you optimize your lab setup to your specific needs and situation.

-###  Prerequisites
+##  Prerequisites

 Before working through the setup guide, it will be helpful to be familiar with Terra workspaces and permissions, the basics of cloud costs, and understand the basic billing concepts.